Convirza makes it easy for you to manage all your phone calls. One tool available to all Convirza call tracking users is searchable call tagging.

 4) Call Tagging Cuts Down on Lead ‘Leakage’

 Every business has them—leads that fall through the cracks and ‘leak’ out of your pipeline.
 No matter how well-intentioned or automated your system is, human error creeps in and your lead process breaks down.

 Maybe only 1% or 2% of leads fall through the cracks, but everyone has leaks in their customer experience funnel.

 If you tag the call as a ‘hot lead’ or as a ‘hot prospect’ you can group those calls together and keep track of them.

-Simply: call tagging allows you to catch the lead leaks that fall through human hands or your CRM.
-(And because Convirza attaches call recordings to CRM customer records, you can keep track of everything at once).
+Call tagging allows you to catch the lead leaks that fall through human hands or your CRM.
+And because Convirza attaches call recordings to CRM customer records, you can keep track of everything at once.

 These are just a few examples.
 But, armed with this information, patterns will begin to emerge.
-You will be able to measure, accurately, why your buyers aren’t buying from you.
+You can measure, accurately, why your buyers aren’t buying from you.